Tubbz-alt/mysql-migrations/README.md

 # MySQL migrations #
-This applucation helps you to migrate your MySQL schema.
+This application helps you to migrate your MySQL schema.

+You can add as many deltas as you need and the application will now which ones have been applied and which ones not.

 # Usage #
 You need: